Robdeseg/HTML-CSS-Portfolio-Project/README.md

  * ### Exhibitions

-    This section has been designed to be easily changed every month to incorporate new and forthcoming exhibitions as and when they arise.
+    This section has been designed to be easily updated every month to incorporate new and forthcoming exhibitions as and when they arise.

  * ### Contact